alexharri/website/posts/webgl-gradients.md

 <SmallNote>I've configured the coordinates such that <Gl>gl_FragCoord</Gl> is <Gl>(0.0, 0.0)</Gl> at the lower-left corner and <Gl>(CANVAS_WIDTH - 1, CANVAS_HEIGHT - 1)</Gl> at the upper right corner.
 This will stay consistent throughout the post.</SmallNote>

-We can then mix the two colors via the [built-in <Gl method>mix</Gl> function][mix].
+We'll mix the two colors with the [built-in <Gl method>mix</Gl> function][mix].
 It takes in two colors and a blend value between 0 and 1.

 [mix]: https://registry.khronos.org/OpenGL-Refpages/gl4/html/mix.xhtml